toke/toke.de/content/blog/2017-04-09-switched-to-hugo.md

 to accept the webhooks with success, so I only had to modify my accepting shell script a little bit to call hugo instead of jekyll.

-The design of the site is not final and I may tweak it, it is based on [cocoa-eh hugo theme](http://themes.gohugo.io/cocoa-eh-hugo-theme/) but it is tweaked a lot.
+The design of the site is not final and I may tweak it.
+Currently it is based on [cocoa-eh hugo theme](http://themes.gohugo.io/cocoa-eh-hugo-theme/).